Background:

 Prenatal:

-For routine testing of blood, saliva and buccal swabs, KDL does NOT accept samples from patients within two (2) weeks of a packed cell/platelet transfusion or within four (4) weeks of a whole blood transfusion.
-For extraordinary circumstances, where testing must be performed outside of the above windows, please contact our lab.
+For routine testing of blood and saliva (or DNA extracted from them), KDL does NOT accept samples from patients within two (2) weeks of a packed cell/platelet transfusion or within four (4) weeks of a whole blood transfusion.
+For extraordinary circumstances, where testing must be performed within the above windows, please contact our lab.

 A REQUISITION FORM MUST ACCOMPANY ALL SAMPLES.
 Please include detailed clinical information, including ethnicity, clinical history, and family history.